 - Are there certain foods that make you blah or emotional?

-Meal planning can be a very fun and exciting endeavor.
-Even if you aren’t the type who enjoys that type of organization, it can be very rewarding to think about exactly what you are going to be putting in your body and take the steps necessary in actually doing so.
+Meal planning can be an enjoyable and exciting endeavor.
+Even if you aren’t the type who enjoys that type of organization, it can be gratifying to think about precisely what you are going to be putting in your body and take the steps necessary in actually doing so.
 Everybody deserves a chance to become the healthiest and most healthy version of themselves possible, and with meal planning and a healthy dose of self-esteem, you will be well on your way to a lifestyle of healthy eating.